antonk52/wp-preset/wp-content/plugins/updraftplus/readme.txt

 UpdraftPlus Backup/Restore is not crippled in any way - it is fully functional for backing up and restoring your site.
 What we do have is various extra features (including site cloning), and guaranteed support, available <a href="https://updraftplus.com/">from our website, updraftplus.com</a>.
 See <a href="https://updraftplus.com/comparison-updraftplus-free-updraftplus-premium/">a comparison of the free/Premium versions, here</a>.

 If you need WordPress multisite backup compatibility (you'll know if you do), <a href="https://updraftplus.com/shop/">then you need UpdraftPlus Premium</a>.

+= UpdraftCentral - Remote control =

+As well as controlling your backups from within WordPress, you can also control all your sites' backups from a single dashboard, with <a href="https://updraftcentral.com">UpdraftCentral</a>.
+UpdraftCentral can control both free and Premium versions of UpdraftPlus, and comes in two versions:

+* Hosted dashboard: <a href="https://updraftplus.com/my-account/updraftcentral-remote-control/">a ready-to-go dashboard on updraftplus.com</a>, with 5 free licences for everyone (<a href="https://updraftcentral.com">read more here</a>).
+* Host your own: Host the dashboard on your own WP install, with <a href="https://wordpress.org/plugins/updraftcentral/">the free self-install plugin</a>

 = Professional / Enterprise support agreements available =